 School Field Trips and Classroom visits – These programs focus on the water cycle, land management to protect water sources, non-point source pollution, and local wildlife.
 For grades 2nd through 6th.

-Girl Scout Journeys – WSSC’s Brownie Wonders of Water Badge workshop allows scouts to learn about the science and conservation of water.
-By visiting one of WSSC’s dams and learning about the watershed and source water protection troops will be ready to not only LOVE and SAVE water but also SHARE what they have learned about water.
+Girl Scout Journeys – WSSC’s Wonder of Water Journey workshop allows scouts to learn about the science and conservation of water.
+By visiting one of WSSC’s recreation areas and learning about the watershed and source water protection scouts will be ready to not only LOVE and SAVE water but also SHARE what they have learned about water.
+Interested troops should complete the WSSC Education Tours & Programs form.
+WSSC also hosts an annual journey day on a Saturday in the fall.
+Details

 Boy Scout Merit Badges – Through the Soil and Water Conservation Merit Badge workshop scouts will have a meaningful experience learning about soil and water by visiting part of WSSC’s 5,600 acres of watershed property.
 WSSC can also work with your troop to organize a stewardship project that meets the badge requirements.